-Note that assignments can be submitted to the electronic drop box any time before their posted due dates.
-All the posted due dates are on Fridays (a minute before midnight).
+Note that assignments can be submitted to the electronic drop box up until one minute before midnight on the due date.
+(So if something is due on Sept 20, I will set the drop box for 11:59 PM.
+If I set it for 12:00 AM on Sept 21, there have been several situations where people have assumed it's due at noon on the 21st.)
 If you want to submit hardcopy assignments (this is allowed), there will be a physical drop box for our course outside the Geography department office in B-Wing of the David Turpin Building - but please note that you'll have to time things accordingly because you might not be able to get into the building to reach it, late at night.